Dehydration and hot weather

 • skin that has lost its elasticity and doesn’t quickly return to its normal position after being pinched;

 If you are with someone, particularly a child or young person, who suddenly becomes dizzy, nauseated or weak during hot weather, get them indoors or in the shade.
-Replace lost fluids with cool water and cool the person down with a cool shower or sponge bath.
+Replace lost fluids with water or an electrolyte solution and cool the person down with a tepid shower or sponge bath and by fanning air over their moist skin.
 Seek medical attention if the symptoms get worse or last for more than an hour.

 How do I combat dehydration during hot weather?

-If you are sweating profusely or have vomiting or diarrhoea, oral rehydration solutions such as Gastrolyte and Hydralyte are also suitable.
+Sports drinks contain carbohydrates and electrolytes and are useful if exercising in hot weather.
+Oral rehydration solutions such as Gastrolyte and Hydralyte are also suitable.
 They should be made up and given according to the manufacturer’s instructions.
+Children should be encouraged to drink water before, during and after exercising, especially if the weather is hot.

 Preventing dehydration during hot weather